 + + + + +

-- Vestry meets – 3rd Tuesday of the month in the Parish House at6:30pm.
+· Vestry meets – 3rd Tuesday of the month in the Parish Hall at 6:30pm.
 All are welcome to attend.

-- Knit and Purl Fellowship – Meets 1st and 3rd Monday of the month in the Parish House, 6:30 PM.
-Contact Holly for info.
+· Knit and Purl Fellowship - meets 1st and 3rd Monday of the month at 6:30 in Parish House.
+Anyone who likes hand crafts are welcome to join in!

-- St. Paul’s Concerned about Racial Justice group meets the 2nd Sunday of each month, after church (and a little of coffee hour!), for discussion and planning.
+· St. Paul’s Concerned about Racial Justice group meets the 2nd Sunday of each month beginning at 11:45 in the Side Chapel in the Sanctuary.
 All are welcome to join us!

 · Showing Up for Racial Justice (SURJ) sponsors two regularly scheduled events open to the public: Mondays, 5:30 – 6:00 pm, on the corner of the green across from Hanover Inn, Vigil for Racial Justice.